 International Women’s Day: Five Lumen artists shaping the cultural languages of technology

-Across Lumen’s community, artists are using computational tools to expand how womanhood can be seen, remembered, and authored.
+Across Lumen’s community, artists are using computational tools to expand how womanhood can be seen and authored.

-This editorial features five Lumen artists whose work approaches women’s lives from distinct perspectives: family memory and dementia, ageing and domestic labour, motherhood and poetic form, women’s secret languages, and the beauty standards encoded into contemporary image systems.
+This International Women’s Day, we’re spotlighting five Lumen artists whose work approaches women’s lives from distinct perspectives; family memory and dementia, aging and domestic labour, motherhood and poetic form, culture and language, and the beauty standards embedded in contemporary image systems.

 Ivona Tau